routegy/routegy-docs/app/docs/reference/patterns.md

 <CaptionedImage
   src="/images/patterns/examples/single-checkbox.png"
-  alt="A form containing a checkbox field generated from a Routegy schema" width="75%"
+  alt="A form containing a checkbox field generated from a Routegy pattern" width="75%"
 />

 ## Multiple checkboxes

-To render a group of checkboxes use `array` schema type, set its `uniqueItems` property to `true`, define a list of values using its `items` property.
+To render a group of checkboxes use the `array` schema type, set its `uniqueItems` property to `true`, and define a list of values using its `items` property.

 ```yaml
 schema: